OutSystems/docs-odc/src/eap/integration-with-systems/mobile-plugins/firebase-plugin/firebase-cloud-messaging-plugin-configurator-api.md

 ---
-summary: The Firebase Cloud Messaging plugin allows you to send normal and silent notifications to your mobile app users.
+summary: Explore the integration and management of notifications in OutSystems Developer Cloud (ODC) using the Firebase Cloud Messaging plugin.
 tags:
 locale: en-us
 guid: 22d6edad-3a83-44f8-abbf-81e0b2d02041